VegiS/selenium-benchmark/README.md

 3. `rake server:init`
 4. `rake server:start`
 5. In another terminal window, run your benchmarks against the browsers you want (one at a time)
+6. After running your benchmarks, type `rake report` to generate an aggregate data table

+## For Example

 ```sh
 terminal$ rake -T